- Title

 - Curatorial Notes

-The cabinet would have been displayed on a matching bufete (stand) with a second bureau stacked on top, forming a pyramidal ensemble.
-Modeled after seventeenth-century German, Flemish, and Iberian prototypes, the works were usually crowned with a valuable object or sculpture.
+This cabinet, with its intricate shell-inlay designs, would have been displayed on a matching bufete (stand) with a second bureau stacked on top, forming a pyramidal ensemble.
+Modeled after seventeenth-century German, Flemish, and Iberian prototypes, the works were usually crowned with a valuable object or sculpture (see M.2024.98a–c).
 These “towers of riches” could also incorporate religious images under glass, asserting the piety of their owners.
 This example contains a central niche enlivened with a painting of Saint John the Baptist.

 - Provenance